Jun. K: 2014–present: Solo activities

 In an interview with The Star in 2014, Jun.
 K revealed that Oricon's editor-in-chief had said Love and Hate was the number one album released in Japan that year and expressed his gratitude: "When I heard this I felt even better.
 I have really worked hard without any rest since December last year.
-I tried my best preparing it, but I'm really thankful to everyone who helped me achieve this good result, and everyone who congratulated me."
+I tried my best to prepare it, but I'm really thankful to everyone who helped me achieve this good result, and everyone who congratulated me."

 Jun.
 K's Love & Hate concert tour ranked in the top 10 best concerts in Japan by Ranking Box, for having one of the most impressive live concerts of 2014, making him the only K-pop artist on the list.

 The editor-in-chief stated, "The album I personally listened to the most this year is Jun.K's solo album, 'Love & Hate', which was released in May.
 He's an artist who has an outstanding ability as a singer-songwriter, impressive voice tone, and musical talent.
 His solo live concert was rich with not only lyrical music but expressiveness as well."

-On June 11, 2014, Jun.K released the Korean version of "No Love".
+On June 11, 2014, Jun.
+K released the Korean version of "No Love".
 Another song from the Japanese EP, titled "Mr. Doctor", was featured on HOT 97's DJ LEAD's Mix Album twice, in 2014 and 2015.

-Jun.K's second Japanese album, Love Letter, was released on November 25, 2015, and quickly reached number one on the Oricon daily album charts and on Japan's Billboard charts for top album sales.
+Jun.
+K's second Japanese album, Love Letter, was released on November 25, 2015, and quickly reached number one on the Oricon Daily album charts and on Japan's Billboard charts for top album sales.
 On December 30, 2015, the Korean version of Love Letter was released.

 In July 2016, Jun.
 K announced the release of his first Korean mini album, Mr. No♡, digitally on August 9 and physically on August 11.
 He held a showcase on August 8 before releasing his album and the showcase also aired on Naver's V app.

-Jun.K's third Japanese album, No Shadow, was released on December 14, 2016, and reached number one on the Oricon daily album charts and number two on the Oricon weekly album charts and Japan's Billboard charts for top and hot album sales.
+Jun.
+K's third Japanese album, No Shadow, was released on December 14, 2016, and reached number one on the Oricon daily album charts and number two on the Oricon Weekly album charts and Japan's Billboard charts for top and hot album sales.